VermeirJellen/Financial_Risk_Modeling_Research/readme.md

 # Demos
 #### Running the Demo's
 The entrance point of the main demo can be found in `./demo_main.R`.
-First, `./config/config.R` (line 8) must be sourced to load the relevant packages and functions into memory (also view `./functions` folder).
+First, `./config/config.R` (line 7) must be sourced to load the relevant packages and functions into memory (also view `./functions` folder).
 Next, `./config/load_data.R` (line 10) must be sourced to load the timeseries data: This script downloads BEL20 stock and SPDR ETF data from an external database server located on the Amazon RDS servers.
 For more information on the data setup, view <https://github.com/VermeirJellen/Securities_Master_Database>

 The individual demo's can be launched separately from eachother by running the relevant lines from the main script.
 The output graphs can also be viewed in the `./images` folder.

+**Note:** some of the backtest demo's might consume an excessive amount of memory on low-RAM machines.
+If this issue occurs then the problem can be mitigated by modifying the `nrCores` setting to a smaller number inside the demo script function calls (by default, the max number of cores / threads is allocated to the backtest functions).

 ##Part 1 - Stylized Facts of Asset Returns
 In the first part of the demo suite we investigate the stylistic features and properties of univariate and multivariate asset return series.
 #### Demo 1 - Asset Return Properties